Strategic Tips To Start A Homestead Right Where You Are

 Also, homesteaders do a lot more of the work themselves.
 They will preserve any food that they make and sometimes go as far as making things like their own flower.

 But in all honesty, it’s what you want to raise not what other people think.
-You should do what level of hobby farming makes you happy and excited.
+You should do the level of rural living that makes you happy and excited.

-• Animal Care: You have to find someone willing to care for the animals you have when you go on vacation or longer than 24 hours.
+• Animal Care Is Hard To Find: You have to find someone willing to care for the animals you have when you go on vacation or longer than 24 hours.
 It’s not the same as taking a dog to a kennel and unfortunately, not many people are comfortable around farm animals.

-• Gardens: They still need watered tended all through the summer in warm months going on vacation without anyone there to tend it will likely leave you coming back to an overgrown weed patch and wilted plants.
+• You will likely give up your vacation time: They still need watered tended all through the summer in warm months going on vacation without anyone there to tend it will likely leave you coming back to an overgrown weed patch and wilted plants.

-• Expense: Hobby farms can be as expensive or affordable as you want to make it.
-You have to be the one to set the budget and the boundaries to say yes we can do this or know this is too expensive.
+• Expense: Homesteads can be as expensive or affordable as you want to make it.
+You have to be quilling to set a budget and be willing to stay within the boundaries to say yes we can do this or no this is too expensive.
 Set up a budget and be willing to DIY and bootstrap as much as you can.

 leah lynch feeding the rabbits